NeiloErnesto89/interactive-project2/README.md

 # **Interactive Frontend Milestone Project II**

-## Project Title:  *[EU Pollution Index ](https://neiloernesto89.github.io/interactive-project2/)* - a site focused demonstrating visualed data on pollution in the EU.
+## Project Title:  *[EU Pollution Index ](https://neiloernesto89.github.io/interactive-project2/)* - a site aimed at showcasing visualed data based on pollution levels in the EU.

 ### Design brief:

-My aim of this project was to provide a simple and user friendly visualisation of data for the user to compare and contrast countries within the European Union based on a small range of different criteria.
+My aim of this project was to provide a simple and user friendly visualisation of data for the user to compare and contrast the 28countries within the European Union based on a small range of different criteria.

-I wanted to build a frontend interactive site, based on a topic that I'm very interested in and naturally would allow me to utilise the skills I've acquired during the course.
-My aim was that the site would be ease to digest from the User's perspective, simple to navigate and also education on this topic.
+I wanted to build a frontend interactive site, based on a topic that I'm very interested in and that would naturally allow me to utilise the skills I've acquired during the course.
+My aim was that the site would be easy to digest from the User's perspective, simple to navigate and also educational on this topic.

-Using Co2 emission levels which is used as the main pollution indicator, I also took GDP, Plastic Waste Generation per country/capita, annual death rate caused by air pollution.
-I had previously used a similar index on the website [Numbeo](https://https://www.numbeo.com/pollution/comparison.jsp), where the user could guage different cities around the world against one another based on a number of factors, for example:  Ireland v  Germany on air pollution levels.
-Obviously due to nature and size of countries it's not as accurate as a city-based pollution index however I think the EU 28 nations are an interesting dataset due to the diverse cultures within the EU.
+Using Co2 emission levels, which are used as the main pollution indicator, I also took GDP, Plastic Waste Generation per country/capita, annual death rate caused by air pollution.
+I had previously used a similar index on the website [Numbeo](https://https://www.numbeo.com/pollution/comparison.jsp), where the user could gauge different cities from around the world against one another based on a number of factors, for example:  Ireland v  Germany on air pollution levels.
+Obviously due to nature and size of countries it's not as accurate as a city-based pollution index, howeve,r I think the EU 28 nations are an interesting dataset due to the diverse nation within the EU.

-I felt this was a fun, interesting and very educational way to informing the user of the different ecological situations around the world.
-So the tool is not only enjoyable but has the added benefit of teaching the user an important fact.
+I felt this was a fun, interesting and very educational way to informing the user of the different ecological situations within the EU.
+So the tool is not only enjoyable but has the added benefit of showcasing to the user some important data.

 ### UX:

 Using the skills I had garnered from my last project, I felt I should continue along with a similar layout for the UX.
 My focus was on usability, with a simple and effcient design.

-Like my first milestone project, the aim of the UX on this page is make it as simple, legible and efficent for the user as possible.
-Data visualisation is a great way to make a chunk of data more interesting so I wanted the UX to have an easy time digesting what is in fact a bit of a morbid subject.
+Like my first milestone project, the aim of the UX on this site is to make it as simple, legible and efficent for the user as possible.
+Data visualisation is a great way to make a chunk of numerical data more interesting, so I wanted the UX to be straightforward.
+I also wanted the data to be presented in an enjoyable manner, despite, what is in actual fact, a bit of a morbid subject.

 My user type ideally will be curious and will follow the simple narrative of the site.
 As per requirments, it's a 1 page site and the data/graphs are presented in a loosely decending order.
 I placed what I felt to be the more pertient graphs towards to the top of the page with accompanying information.
 The aim being that the Users interest will be piqued by the facts presented and along with the simple ux will encourage the User to continue scrolling to learn more.